-A "Group", chaired by the Online Safety Coordinator, and including Section Heads, the IT Manager, the PSHE Coordinator and Safeguarding Leads meets at least once a term to discuss the following:
+A "Group", chaired by the Online Safety Coordinator, and including Section Heads, the IT Manager and Safeguarding leads meets at least once a term to discuss the following:

-- Any incidents recorded via the Online Safety Incident Log and action that may be necessary following them. - Any amendments to the policy that may be required. - Any upcoming initiatives that can be used to promote Online Safety throughout the School community.
+- Any incidents recorded via the Online Safety Incident Log and action that may be necessary following them. - Any amendments to the Policy that may be required. - Any upcoming initiatives that can be used to promote Online Safety throughout the School community.